WandaVision Is Over. But Here's Proof That Wanda & Vision Are Not

 Advertisement

 If the MCU didn’t really want you to invest in the likelihood of seeing Vision again, it would have stopped the optimistic theorizing between WandaVision’s lovers here.
 “Series Finale” does not.
 “We have said ‘goodbye’ before.
 So it stands to reason...”
 Vision begins.
 Wanda finishes his sentence, adding, “...We’ll say 'hello' again.”
-Vision is a computer made man.
+Vision is a computer-made man.
 He can do probabilities.
 If he believes in this possibility enough to allow it to be his parting words to the love of his life, he is not speaking without pragmatic facts to back him up.
 Wanda and Vision, in some form or another, will see each other again.

 “Series Finale” offers up a few hints about what could be next for these characters.
 In the mid-point of the episode, White Vision (whose body is that of the Original MCU Vision) and New Vision debate what would make either of them truly Vision.
 “Memories” is the answer they settle upon.
 New Vision offers to restore the memories that already exist in White Vision’s wiring and systems.
 White Vision accepts, and is flooded with the recollections of his past with Wanda.
 The faux chip in the center of his head momentarily turns yellow like the Mind Stone of Original Vision; his eyes go from detached ice blue to a techy aquamarine to, finally, a creepily human blue.
 “I am Vision,” White Vision announces before flying out of Westview, clearly no longer under the control of S.W.O.R.D. or the villainous Tyler Hayward (Josh Stamberg).